 On June 12, 2021, the Attorney General's Office, through PEPCA, conducted a series of arrests, including of Luis Maisichell Dicent, director of the National Lottery, in connection with alleged fraud committed in the drawing of National Lottery award numbers.
-Mr. Dicent was removed from his position by President Luis Abina der following the announcement.
+Mr. Dicent was removed from his position by President Luis Abinader following the announcement.
 On December 20, 2022, formal proceedings in connection with the allegations commenced.
 Multiple defendants have pled guilty to the charges brought by PEPCA.
-On March 6, 2023, the Second Collegiate Court of the National District convicted eight of the 13 accused individuals of administrative corruption, sentencing them to five to seven years of imprisonment.
-Additionally, the court ordered the acquittal of and the cessation of the coercive measures a gainst Mr. Dicent.
-The Public Prosecutor's Office appealed the decision, and, as of the date of this offering memorandum, the appeal remained pending.
+On March 6, 2023, the Second Collegia te Court of the National District convicted eight of the 13 accused individuals of a dministrative corruption, sentencing them to five to seven years of imprisonment.
+Additionally, the court ordered the acquittal of and the cessation of the coercive measures against Mr. Dicent.
+The Public Prosecutor's Office appealed the decision and, in March 2024, the Second Chamber of the Court of Appeals of the National District ratified the acquittal sentence in favor of Mr. Dicent and ratified the conviction of the other defendants.

-On June 29, 2021, the Attorney General's Office, through PEPCA, conducted a series of arrests, including of former Attorney General Jean Alain Rodriguez, in connection with alleged corruption and misuse of government funds.
+On June 29, 2021, the Attorney General's Office, through PEPCA, conducted a series of arrests, including of former Attorney General Jean Alain Rodriguez, in connection with a lleged corruption and misuse of government funds.
 On July 3, 2022, the Public Prosecutor's Office presented formal charges against former Attorney General Jean Alain Rodriguez, along with other persons from the public and private sectors.
 In January 2023, the first-instance court found Mr. Rodriguez to be a flight risk, and imposed bail and required Mr. Rodriguez to wear and ankle monitor.
-On May 3, 2023, the Third Court of Instruction of the National District ratified the first-instance court's decision with respect to Mr. Rodriguez's house arrest and electronic monitoring, which decision was later reviewed and affirmed by the Second Criminal Chamber of the Court of Appeals of the National District.
-As of the date of this offering memorandum, certain of the individuals arrested remained in custody or under house arrest and the preliminary phase of the proceedings was ongoing.
+On May 3, 2023, the Third Court of Instruction of the National District ratified the first-instance court's decision with respect to Mr. Rodriguez's house arrest and electronic monitoring, which decision was later reviewed and a ffirmed by the Second Criminal Chamber of the Court of Appeals of the National District.
+As of the date of this offering memorandum, certain of the individuals arrested remained in custody or under house arrest and the proceedings were ongoing.

 On December 6, 2021, the Youth Minister, Luz del Alba Jimenez Ramirez, was removed by President Luis Abinader due to allegations of misuse of government funds and corruption.
-PEPCA is investigating these allegations.
+As of the date of this offering memorandum, PEPCA was investigating these allegations.